gkaguirrelab/gkaModelEye/bin/README.md

 ## bin

-This directory holds compiled MEX function versions of `findPupilRay` and `findGlintRay`.
+This directory holds compiled MEX function versions of `findPupilRay`, `findGlintRay` and `findNodalRay`.

 If you need to compile the MEX function for your system, issue the command `compileInverseRayTrace` in the MATLAB console.